 2011 – 2013 | Graduated with Excellence / Cum Laude

 2008 – 2011 | Technische Universiteit Eindhoven B.Sc., Industrial Design

 In case you were ever wondering what tools a service designer works with the most in his or her day-to-day activities, I have shown an overview of the average usage per tool below.

 Aside from tools, as service designer you don’t just sit behind a desk and your laptop.
 Instead, you often interact and engage with both customers, stakeholders and everyone else involved in the Design Thinking process.

 To do that – tools and methodology ar a means to an end.
 It is important to understand how and when to apply them for you to make impact and deliver ROI.
-In my current role I am responsible for defining the approach and way of working at Essense to show and coach how all is connected.

 That said – I do want to give an overview of some of the Qualitative and Quantitative methods that are typically applied, as well as a few tools that are result of that.